Fine example of De Fer's scarce map of North America, first published in Paris in 1693.

+California is shown as an island on the Sanson model.
 The mouth of the Mississippi is pushed into Texas, a legacy of La Salle's early reports, and the Carolinas now appear on the map.
-One curious feature is the depiction of Mobile in the area of modern Tennessee.
+One curious feature is the dpeiction of Mobile in the are ofmodern Tennessee.

 In the north, there is a vast region listed as "Cette Region est toue a suite Innonnue" (the whole of the region is unknown).

 The popular misconception of California as an island can be found on European maps from the sixteenth through the eighteenth centuries.
 From its first portrayal on a printed map by Diego Gutiérrez, in 1562, California was shown as part of North America by mapmakers, including Gerardus Mercator and Abraham Ortelius.
 In the 1620s, however, it began to appear as an island in several sources.

 The myth of California as an island was most likely the result of the travel account of Sebastian Vizcaino, who had been sent north up the shore of California in 1602.
 A Carmelite friar, Fray Antonio de la Ascensión, accompanied him.
 Ascension described the land as an island and around 1620 sketched maps to that effect.
 Normally, this information would have been reviewed and locked in the Spanish repository, the Casa de la Contratación.
 However, the manuscript maps were intercepted in the Atlantic by the Dutch, who took them to Amsterdam where they began to circulate.
 Ascensión also published descriptions of the insular geography in Juan Torquemada’s Monarquia Indiana (1613) (with the island details curtailed somewhat) and in his own Relación breve of ca. 1620.